Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 Prosecutors are reminded to read this guidance with our Public Statement on Prosecuting Homophobic, Biphobic and Transphobic Hate Crime, as it provides greater detail on some of the key areas of policy.

-Prosecutors should also familiarise themselves with stirring up hatred on the grounds of sexual orientation, the hate crime material on the Knowledge Hub and the Hate Crime page on the CPS website.
-The Transgender Equality Management Guidance currently includes guidance on prosecution, community engagement and employment matters.
+Prosecutors should also familiarise themselves with stirring up hatred on the grounds of sexual orientation, the hate crime material within Prosecution Guidance and the Hate Crime page on the CPS website.
+The Trans Equality Management Guidance currently includes guidance on prosecution, community engagement and employment matters.

 It is essential that the CPS identifies all those cases that might properly be prosecuted as homophobic, biphobic or transphobic crimes.